 Skip to content

-Getting Published – Making a Arcadia Local History Book
+Getting Published – Making an Arcadia Local History Book

 Arcadia Publishing is America’s largest publisher of regional and local history books.
-Do you have a great idea for a history book and you want to become an author?
-Arcadia does have a proven process for getting your idea compiled, printed, and distributed.
-It’s actually quite easy if you have a strong archive, a good sense of history and the research needed, and a small group of promoters that can get the word out.
+Do you have a great idea for a history book and want to become an author?
+Arcadia has a proven process for getting your idea compiled, printed, and distributed.
+It’s quite easy if you have a strong archive, a good sense of history and the research needed, and a small group of promoters who can get the word out.

 Here’s your chance to tell your story – our advice – go for it.